-One of our favorite ways to prepare these meaty morsels on the grill is our Honey Bourbon Country Ribs.
-Big on meatiness and even bigger on flavor.
+Country Ribs are one of our favorite ways to prepare pork on the grill.
+Match with a kiss of honey and bourbon, big on meatiness and even bigger on flavor.

-Country-style ribs were historically a secret that many grillmasters kept to themselves, as they were inexpensive and extremely meaty.
+Country-style pork is historically a secret that many grillmasters kept to themselves, as they were inexpensive and extremely meaty.

-Our friends at Rubbin’ Right BBQ Rubs sent over their Honey Bourbon rub and we find it’s fantastic on pork, especially the country or western rib.
-Pair that with the new Wildwood Grilling Hickory Smoking Blocks and be prepared to cash in on an excellent grill session.
+Our friends at Rubbin’ Right BBQ Rubs sent over their Honey Bourbon rub and we find it’s fantastic on pork, especially the country-style or western rib.
+Pair that with the new Wildwood Grilling Hickory Smoking Wood and be prepared to cash in on an excellent grill session.

 Country vs. Western